Home » 14101 – Receptionists

 • A moderate number of positions will become available due to retirements.

-• There are several unemployed workers with recent experience in this occupation.
+• There are a moderate number of unemployed workers with recent experience in this occupation.

 Here are some key facts about Receptionists in Prince Edward Island: